-then $\pos \leq {n}^{\frac{2}{3}}.$ \end{theorem} Theorem~\ref{super}, proved in \techrep{Appendix~\ref{proofofthmsuper},}{our technical report \cite{techrep},} applies to privacy cost functions that have the ``strong'' convexity properties \eqref{superconvex1} and \eqref{superconvex2}.
-Roughly speaking, such functions grow no slower than cubic and fourth-power monomials, respectively.
-In contrast to Theorem~\ref{monomial} , in the case of Theorem~\ref{super}, we cannot characterize the social optimum precisely; as a result, the proof relies on Brouwer's fixed point theorem to relate $\lambdab^\opt$ to the non-trivial Nash equilibrium $\lambdab^*$.
+The proof of Theorem~\ref{general} can be found in Appendix~\ref{proof.general}.
+Improved bounds can be obtained for specific estimation and disclosure cost functions.
+The following result provides tighter bounds when the disclosure costs and the scalarization satisfy Assumptions~\ref{homogeneityc} and \ref{homogeneityf}. \begin{theorem} In addition to Assumptions \ref{privacyassumption} and \ref{estimationassumption}, assume that the disclosure cost functions satisfy Assumption~\ref{homogeneityc} with $\pone\ge1$ and $\ptwo\in\R\cup\{\infty\}$ and that the scalarization F satisfies Assumption~\ref{homogeneityf} for some $q \ge 1$.
+Then, the price of stability satisfies $\pos \leq {n}^{\frac{q}{\pone + q}}$.
+Additionally, for all $\pone, q \ge 1$, and all $\varepsilon > 0$, there exists a game in which the estimation cost and the disclosure costs satisfy Assumptions~\ref{homogeneityc} and ~\ref{homogeneityf}, respectively, such that $\pos \geq {n}^{\frac{q}{\pone+q}}(1-\varepsilon)$. \end{theorem}

+The proof of Theorem~\ref{generalizedBound} can be found in Appendix~\ref{proofofthmgeneralized}.
+Note that, as the bound does not depend on $\ptwo$, we can set $\ptwo=\infty$ in Assumption~\ref{homogeneityc}, which is equivalent to replacing this assumption by

+The proof of the upper bound relies on deriving a ``good'' solution from the social optimum and showing that, if the $\pos$ is too high, this ``good'' solution attains a lower potential than a Nash equilibrium (a contradiction).
+The proof of the lower bound in Theorem~\ref{generalizedBound} relies on explicitly characterizing the socially optimal profile in a certain game class, and showing it equals the Nash equilibrium $\lambdabeq$ multiplied by a scalar.
+We note that the theorem states that, among monomial disclosure costs and for any estimation cost satisfying Assumption \ref{homogeneityf}, the largest $\pos$ is $n^{\frac{q}{1 + q}}$ and is attained for linear disclosure costs.
+Similarly, among all estimation costs satisfying Assumption \ref{homogeneityf} and all disclosure costs satisfying the assumptions presented in Theorem~\ref{generalizedBound}, the largest $\pos$ is $n$; this is approached as $q$ tends to infinity.